MicrosoftDocs/learn/learn-pr/azure/deploy-azure-private-5g-core/includes/8-summary.md

 In this module, we introduced the perquisites, methods, and procedures for deploying a private mobile network.
 For example, now you should be able to create a mobile network or a site resource using the Azure portal or ARM templates.

-After learning to deploy a private mobile network through the Azure portal, you may want to learn more about the ARM template deployment method.
-ARM templates can make your deployment work more efficient.
+Once you've learned to deploy a private mobile network through the Azure portal, you may want to learn more about how to deploy using the ARM template deployment method.
+ARM templates can make your deployment more efficient.

 If you want to learn about service and SIM policy configuration, check the [Management training module](/training/modules/manage-azure-private-5g-core/?branch=pr-en-us-31182).